-Juan Monroy is a scholar of film, television and media studies.
-He is a doctoral candidate in the Department of Cinema Studies at New York University.
-His dissertation, US Television, Latin America, and the Decade of Development, examines how television, as a communication technology, a representational medium, and a commercial institution, informed American audiences about economic development, industrialization, and modernization as means to curb Communism in Latin America during the 1960s.
-He will defend his dissertation in May 2015.
+My dissertation, US Television, Latin America, and the Decade of Development, examines how television, as a communication technology, a representational medium, and a commercial institution, informed American audiences about economic development, industrialization, and modernization as means to curb Communism in Latin America during the 1960s.

-He teaches film and media classes at Fordham University, Lincoln Center and at the City University of New York, Queens College, and the Pratt Institute.
-He has taught survey courses on mass media industries, media technologies, and digital media.
-He has taught various courses covering the history of film, including the silent, pre–World War II, and post–World War II eras.
+I have taught survey courses on mass media industries, media technologies, and digital media.
+I have taught various courses covering the history of film, including the silent, pre–World War II, and post–World War II eras.
 Other courses include the history of avant-garde cinema, an economic history of the American film industry, and a course on independent and underground cinema in New York City.
-To maintain contact with students outside of class, he keeps a course blog with follow-up ideas, timely information, and relevant links.

-In addition to his academic work, he is a video and digital media librarian for NYU-TV, a division of NYU Libraries, where he maintains over a decade’s worth of moving image assets in a variety of analog and digital formats.
-His current project at NYU-TV is curating and migrating hundred of hours of in-house content to an online video-on-demand platform and creating an interface between NYU-TV’s on-site database and a remote, cloud-based video-hosting solution.
+In addition to my academic work, I am a video and digital media librarian for NYU-TV, a division of NYU Libraries, where I maintain over a decade’s worth of moving image assets in a variety of analog and digital formats.

-In his spare time, he enjoys long-distance cycling, playing softball, following baseball, snapping photos, frequent flying, eating too much, and brewing coffee like a hipster.
-Since 2001, he has maintained a personal website, in some form or another; it has been a blog since 2009.
+In my spare time, I enjoy long-distance cycling, playing softball, following baseball, snapping photos, frequent flying, eating too much, and brewing coffee like a hipster.
+Since 2001, I have maintained a personal website, in some form or another; it has been a blog since 2009.